 Mark your calendars: The 2022 awards show season is officially underway.
 On Jan.
-9, the 79th Annual Golden Globe Awards honored your fave TV shows and movies.
-But this year, the Globes — often hailed in Hollywood as the "fun" awards show — were less golden.
+9, the 79th Annual Golden Globe Awards went down.
+But the show that’s often hailed in Hollywood as the "fun" awards show was less golden.
 Last year, the Los Angeles Times published a landmark investigation that exposed the inner workings of the Hollywood Foreign Press Association (HFPA) — the group behind the Golden Globes.
 The findings forced the org to make some edits to the way it operates.

 But the Golden Globes aren’t the only awards show that’s faced questions about its practices.
-So we’re hitting ‘rewind’ and recapping how the push for diversity and inclusion has put a spotlight on the Globes, the Oscars, and the Grammys.
-And how these shows are changing how the entertainment industry is represented.
+Ahead of the upcoming Oscars in March and Grammys in April, we’re hitting ‘rewind’ and recapping how the push for diversity and inclusion has put a spotlight on all three of these ceremonies.

 Once upon a time in Hollywood, the Globes kicked off the major awards season.
 Hosts like Ricky Gervais would roast the celeb audience.
 And actors would catch up over booze.
 “The overall memory is the glamour of both film and TV stars coming together,” Mary Murphy, associate professor at the USC Annenberg School who’s covered the Golden Globes, told theSkimm.